dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `Router` - a device that connects networks and passes data between them.Operates in the network layer and uses IPs.I can log in to the router using a web browser (like typing an IP address) or a command-line console.Through this interface, I can change settings and set up rules for how the router behaves.

 ---
+• `NAT (Network Address Translation) ` - a process that happens on a router (or firewall) that changes IP addresses as packets pass through it.There aren’t enough public IPv4 addresses for every device on Earth.AT solves this by letting many devices share one public IP address when they access the Internet.
+🔸note: NAT isn’t a separate physical device — it’s a function (software feature) that runs on my router or firewall.

+---

 • `Network address` - The portion of an IP address used to identify the network segment (consists of the most significant bits)